unloggedio/documentation/docs/coverage.md

 # Code Coverage

 Getting code coverage number above 90% is often challenging and takes a lot of time and effort.
-Unlogged offers instant feedback on code coverage by highlighting the lines of code executed.
+Unlogged offers instant feedback on code coverage by highlighting :material-lightbulb-on:{ .heart } the lines of code executed.

 ![](assets/images/coverage1.gif)